vonsbuffet/vousbuffet/FEADME.md

 For best experience, use Android Studio, or any editor that supports: //region syntax for code folding.

-If you wanna help me add some more ViB to this, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.
+If you want us to add some more ViB to this, eg. for traditional graphics programming, tools and tricks, etc. Contact us through your spirits.

 VonsBuffet.ca
 "You are the key."